 How to Find Coupons

-There are lots of manufactured coupons online you can print, or you can find coupons in your grocery store aisles known as Tear Pad Coupons.
-Watch your inbox and local newspaper for coupon inserts, and you will want to know more about Cash Back Rebates.
-You can also find Mailed online Coupons from Websaver, and Save.ca etc, from Canadian couponing sites.
+There are many manufactured coupons online you can print or find coupons in your grocery store aisles known as Tear Pad Coupons.
+Watch your inbox and local newspaper for coupon inserts; you will want to know more about Cash Back Rebates.
+You can also find Mailed online Coupons from Websaver, Save.ca, and Canadian couponing sites.

 Look out for a store Coupon!
 Some stores, such as RCSS, have a wall of coupons to use at the front entrance.